To improve your coffee, improve your grind.

 Estimating and describing grind size has always been subjective, not to mention inaccurate and generally painful.
 Fortunately, the Kruve Sifter has managed to significantly improve this process.

-Have they “perfected” the grind?
-No – but aside from a high-quality grinder, I’d say it’s the most useful tool currently available for improving the overall quality of your grind.
+While they may not have “perfected” the grind, next to the grinder itself I’d say it’s the most useful tool currently available for improving overall grind quality.

 The Kruve’s ability to get within the range of optimal grind (though many factors can influence the grind size you’ll ultimately need), objectively describe grind size, and achieve similar settings on different grinders are all groundbreaking features in the home market.
 Combined with excellent build quality, good customer support, and a reasonable price tag (both the 2 and 6 models are under $100), it’s definitely a worthy addition to any coffee enthusiast’s toolbox.